bryansplace/bryansplace.github.io/Untitled.md

 The standard dockerhub  [ollama image](https://hub.docker.com/r/ollama/ollama) is used without gpu.
 The specific 0.6.3 version is the latest at time of writing.
 No  llm ( Large language model) is included in the image and the specific model 'tinyllama' needs to be pulled in as specified above.
 The specific model needs to be the same when gradio requests the response in the chatbot app.py code below.
+Once simple tinyllama is working, other models can be played with, depending on your hardware and patience.

 ## Chatbot